uptechteam/fe-cookbook/state-management/context/react-context-api.md

 ## Example of using React Context API

 Make sure you configured your browser for showing highlighted components after rerender.
-Here is an example of how to do it Google Chrome DevTools:
+Here is an example of how to do it in Google Chrome DevTools:

   ![Highlighting components](https://github.com/uptechteam/fe-cookbook/assets/13544983/5a01dd6a-a69a-44e3-a6ca-e4f8dafd9a58)

 In the example below we consider a simple form with a couple of inputs.